 There is also a hiking trail near Willard Beach that extends from the promenade to Shaka’s Rock, with a hole in the cliff that needs to be traversed and is best done at low tide.

 Thompson’s Bay is your best bet for a swim in the ocean as it is sheltered from the wind and has very calm waters.
 All beaches mentioned have ablution facilities.

 Umhlanga is a holiday-maker’s paradise as people flock from all over the world to visit it’s sandy shores at the end of the year.
-Umhlanga is an upscale destination with great shopping, a booming multicultural nightlife, fine-dining, luxurious accomodation and of course golden sand beaches near Durban.
+Umhlanga is an upscale destination with great shopping, a booming multicultural nightlife, fine-dining, luxurious accommodation and of course golden sand beaches near Durban.